 To have access to it, you need a Key Tool: your personal colour palette.

-PCA is among the elite 5 instruments to discover true personal identity.
+PCA is an elite instrument to discover true personal identity.
 The result is to give people the right way to focus on you.
-Nothing works as well to energize appearance, IRL or avatar.
+Nothing works as well to energize appearance, in person or avatar.

 To put that palette in your hands, you need a colour analysis.
 There is no other way that works.
 Choose a real, modern testing system, the same as you would use for any other information you could trust.

 Guessing at your best colours by looking at you is like guessing what’s going on under the hood of your car by staring at the stationary vehicle.
-Pete’s sake, turn the key!
-Look under the surface where the answer is.
-Colour is the same.
-Make the reactions happen in real time, ask the right questions, and know how to answer them.
+PCA turns the key.

 1-Know your white.
-In the picture, the influence on your teeth, hair, skin, and white of the eye is huge.
+Its influence on the colour of teeth, hair, skin, and white of the eye is huge.

-Men in too-white shirts and ties…No, it does not look clean and sharp.
-It looks like you closed your eyes, got puffed in the face with flour, and opened your eyes back up.
+Pure white only looks clean and sharp on some colouring types.
+On others, it looks like they closed your eyes, got puffed in the face with flour, and opened their eyes back up.

 Silvery hair looks dishwatery in the wrong white or gorgeous and glistening in the right white.